Mara-Li/obsidian-create-note-in-folder/README.md

-# Create new note in folder
+# Create new note in path

-This plugin add a new command to create a new note in a specific folder.
+This plugin add a new command to create a new note in a specific path.

-To add a folder, use the settings tab.
-It will ask you to select a folder.
-The plugin will then create a new note in this folder.
+To add a path, use the settings tab.
+It will ask you to select a path.
+The plugin will then create a new note in this path.

-You can choose how, by default :
+You can choose how, per each folder :
 - The note is named
 - The note is created (in the current tab, in a new tab, windows or in a split view)
 - If the note must be focused after creation

-After adding the folder, you can use the command "Create new note in folder {folder path}" to create a new note in this folder.
+After adding the path, you can use the command "Create new note in folder {path}" to create a new note in this path.

+### About file name

+You can choose three options for the file name:
+- A string name (ex: "Untitled")
+- The date (based on a format)
+- The folder name

+For the date, you need to choose the format.
+You can use the same format as the [date format](https://momentjs.com/docs/#/displaying/format/) of moment.js.

+The title will be incremented if a file with the same name already exists.

 > **Note**
-> If you have set a template for the folder, the new note will be created with the template.
+> If you have set a template for the path, the new note will be created with the template.

 ## Installation